Practically dripping with magic, Writing-On-Stone Provincial Park makes for the perfect Southern Alberta day trip.

 I also noticed signs for bears and cougars, which I would doubly keep in mind if you visit in the off-season or hike farther away from the main recreational area.

-As stated above, the culturally historical significance of Writing-On-Stone dates back to 7000 BC, and maintaining the park for others to see and enjoy is super important.
+As stated above, the cultural and historical significance of Writing-On-Stone dates back to 7000 BC, and maintaining the park for others to see and enjoy is super important.
 Not to mention, the eroded hoodoos are much older than that and are a sight to see in and of themselves.
 The entire area is fragile, so stick to marked trails and areas.

 Be respectful when visiting the area, follow leave-no-trace principles, and definitely notify someone if you see any vandalism occurring.